belong2yourself/vulnerabilities/docs/SitemagicCMS/Cross-Site-Request-Forgery/readme.md

 **Steps to reproduce:**

-The following PoC code can be used to create a web shell on the root directory of the server.
+A [proof-of-concept](https://github.com/belong2yourself/vulnerabilities/blob/master/docs/SitemagicCMS/Cross-Site-Request-Forgery/csrf-poc.html) code has been provided, and can be used to create a web shell on the root directory of the server.

 Steps to reproduce: